diskagram/Onishchenko_Diana/README.md

 macbook 2019 intel-core i5

-all project is in "kpi"
+all project is in "kpi1"